In-Person Event

 Anita M. Ellis, Esq.

 Ms. Ellis assumed the position of Manager of the Integrated Disability department which manages occupational and non-occupational disability at United States Steel Corporation in November 2024.
 Prior to entering management, Ms. Ellis served for 18 years as in-house counsel for United States Steel Corporation handling all facets of workers’ compensation litigation for the company’s self-insured program in Western Pennsylvania and supervising workers’ compensation outside counsel in the company’s other jurisdictions.
 For over 21 years, she focused her legal practice exclusively on representing employers, insurance companies and third-party administrators in workers’ compensation matters.
 She brings a unique perspective to her work as prior to becoming an attorney, she had a combined ten years of experience in workers’ compensation in the claims adjuster’s chair for five years and also five years in the employer’s chair administering the workers’ compensation program for a non-profit agency before opting to go to law school in 1999.
 Ms. Ellis is a graduate of Chatham College in Pittsburgh and received her J.D. in 2003 from the Duquesne University School of Law, where she received a Barrister’s Award and the J. Alfred Wilner Award.
 Ms. Ellis is an active member of the Pennsylvania Bar Association and inactive member of the West Virginia Bar Association.
 She is admitted to practice before the Supreme Court of Pennsylvania and the United States District Court for the Western District of Pennsylvania.
-Ms. Ellis is the current Chair of the Workers’ Compensation Section of Pennsylvania Bar Association and has chaired its Workers’ Compensation Legislation Committee since 2012.
+Ms. Ellis is a past Chair of the Workers’ Compensation Section of Pennsylvania Bar Association and has chaired its Workers’ Compensation Legislation Committee since 2012.
 She is an appointed Zone 12 member of the PBA House of Delegates and also serves as an appointed member of the Pennsylvania Workers’ Compensation Advisory Council since 2017.

 Kimberly A. Zabroski, Esq.